GSMcNamara/Floodspark/README.md

 Email: gs_floodspark_com
 [Twitter updates](https://twitter.com/Floodspark)

 As far as license, the TL;DR is please use this for personal or research use.
 We welcome feedback and improvements.
 Please do NOT use this commercially or for profit.
-Full text here: https://github.com/GSMcNamara/floodspark/blob/master/LICENSE.md
+Full text here: https://github.com/GSMcNamara/floodspark/blob/master/LICENSE.md.
+Please email about commercial licensing and support: gs_floodspark_com.